kubernetes/community/.github/ISSUE_TEMPLATE/moderator_application.md

 ### List of qualifications for this position

 - Prior moderation experience
-- Links to public discusssions showing your moderation experience (if available)
+- Links to public discussions showing your moderation experience (if available)
 - Any other qualifications